-PAS is a system to help schools and communities provide the support middle and high school students need to graduate and then succeed in postsecondary learning of some type toward a bachelor’s or associate degree, industry certification, or other meaningful career training.
+PAS is a system to help schools and communities provide the support middle and high school students need to graduate and then succeed in postsecondary preparation leading to a bachelor’s or associate degree, industry certification, or other meaningful career training.

 Early Warning Systems 2.0 (EWS 2.0) is the heart of the PAS system, allowing schools to monitor students’ paths using specific indicators of progress, to gather and analyze data, and to make decisions to provide more support for students to graduate from school prepared for adult success.

 Making informed choices about postsecondary schooling and training is critical for a student to achieve adult success.
 This is only possible when students are equitably provided guidance, experiences, and navigation supports.